h15200/notes/javascript.md

 }
 ```

+## ASCII comparison

+“A” > “a” // false because lower cases have a higher ascii value
+“aa” < “Aaa” // still false because the 1st char a is bigger than A
+“aa” < “aaA” // true . third char is bigger than “nothing”

 ## Weird things about forEach

 You can pass in a second arg to the callback of forEach for index.